CopperSpice API 2.0.0

 void QProcess::setEnvironment ( const QStringList environment)

-For example, the following code adds the C:\BIN directory to the list of executable paths (PATHS) on Windows:
+For example, the following codes add the C:\BIN directory to the list of executable paths (PATHS) on Windows and sets TMPDIR:

 QProcess process;